latracal/wpgrigora-docs/docs/blocks/advanced-group.md

 **Transforms** :

-**i) Rotate** : Here we can rotate Group in x axis, y axis and z axis.
+**Rotate** : Here we can rotate Group in x axis, y axis and z axis.
 Entered value has degree as unit.

-**ii) Skew** : Here we can tilt the Group in x axis and y axis.
+**Skew** : Here we can tilt the Group in x axis and y axis.
 Entered value has degree as unit.

-**iii) Offset** : Here we can shift the Group in x axis and y axis.
+**Offset** : Here we can shift the Group in x axis and y axis.
 Entered value has pixel as unit.

-**iv) Scale** : Here we can increase or decrease the scale of Group.
+**Scale** : Here we can increase or decrease the scale of Group.
 Here value can be changed from 0 to 2.

 ### Hover